esl-epfl/x-heep/docs/source/How_to/CompileApps.md

 Don't forget to set the `RISCV` env variable to the compiler folder (without the `/bin` included).
 ```

 You can select the application to run, the target, compiler, etc. by modifying the parameters.
+The compiler flags explicitely specified by the user will override those already existing (e.g. the default optimization level is `-O2`, passing `COMPILER_FLAGS=-Os` will override the `-O2`).
+This can be used to pass preprocessor definitions (e.g. pasing `make app COMPILER_FLAGS=-DENABLE_PRINTF` is equivalent to adding `#define ENABLE_PRINTF` on all included files).
 ```
 app PROJECT=<folder_name_of_the_project_to_be_built> TARGET=sim(default),systemc,pynq-z2,nexys-a7-100t,zcu104 LINKER=on_chip(default),flash_load,flash_exec COMPILER=gcc(default),clang COMPILER_PREFIX=riscv32-unknown-(default) ARCH=rv32imc(default),<any_RISC-V_ISA_string_supported_by_the_CPU>